ACCarnall/bagpipes/docs/installation.rst

 Though in this case you will need to manually install the Python package dependencies.

-If you have any further trouble let me know.
+If you have any trouble let me know.